KeyurAgravat11/shopping_cart/README.md

 # Shopping Cart w/React+Redux

-🛒  React + Redux (TypeScript) Sample Cart.
-Submission for /r/codingprompts.
-Add fruits to a virtual shopping cart and see the redux events going through, while applying discounts when stated.
+🛒  React + Redux (TypeScript) Sample Cart.Add fruits to a virtual shopping cart and see the redux events going through, while applying discounts when stated.

 ## Technologies